 urban and community forest is a defining and valued characteristic of the city of Ann Arbor, which residents affectionately call “ Tree Town,” helping make it a desirable place to live, work and play.
 Ann Arbor’s publicly-managed urban and community forest provides approximately $4.6 million in benefits each year to the city and its residents.
-Public Works is charged with maintaining the trees, shrubs and woody vegetation growing along city streets and on public lands and parks.
+Public Works is charged with maintaining the trees, shrubs and woody vegetation growing along city streets.

 Reporting a problem